Emory University Tuition and Fees

 Total Cost of Attendance

-Emory University is known for its excellent liberal arts college, humanities, and social science.
+Emory University is known for its excellent college of liberal arts, humanities, and social science.
 It also has a prominent health care system with a well-regarded medical school.
-The university attracts significant funding as it develops medical breakthroughs, including drug therapies.
+The university attracts significant funding that it channels into developing medical breakthroughs, including drug therapies.

 • Books and supplies: $1,250, same as the previous year